ongov/Digital-Service-Standard/README.md

 In later stages of development, make sure assisted digital support is:

-* sustainable
+* sustainable and free to use
 * well understood and documented
 * supported by appropriate recruitment and research methods
-* selected and explained through stories, personas and profiles of people who need it

-Conduct research with users who:
+Conduct research and testing with users who:

 * already use the service or would use it
 * have the lowest level of digital skills, confidence and access